Two Dogs

 Amid the cold, scattered remnants of his fire, lying cocked on a cushion of ash, is what appears a single gaming die.

 On second thought, that can’t be it.
-The corners are sharp, not rounded off like you’d expect a gaming cube to be, and it’s too big.
+The corners are sharp, not rounded off like you’d expect a gaming cube to be.
 The surfaces are smooth and dark and got no pips on them.
 He plucks it out of the ash.

 It’s cold and heavy, like gold is heavy, although this appears to be made of some polished, but otherwise unremarkable slate-gray… something.
 If it’s metal, he doesn’t recognize it.
 Maybe stone.
 Maybe valuable.